Chik-Wauk Museum and Nature Center

 A network of nature trails crisscross Chik-Wauk’s 50-acre grounds.
 Plan to immerse yourself in the Gunflint Trail forest with Chik-Wauk's family-focused, naturalist program.

-Chik-Wauk Museum and Nature Center is open for the season
+Chik-Wauk Museum and Nature Center is now closed for the season - Will reopen on May 23, 2020!!

 To reach Chik-Wauk, follow the Gunflint Trail (Cook County Road 12) 55 miles from Grand Marais, MN to Moose Pond Drive (Cook County Road 81).
 Turn right and travel 1/4 mile to the entry gate for Chik-Wauk Museum & Nature Center.